holehouse-lab/PIMMS/README.md

 This should all work out of the box without issue. _At this stage_ if anything goes wrong it's outside of my hands (although I'm happy to offer advice).

-#### Step 2: Installing PIMMS
+### Step 2: Installing PIMMS

 Assuming the packages above installed correctly, the next step is to actually install PIMMS.

+#### Installing the current stable build
+In general, I STRONGLY recommend using the current stable build.
+I am constantly making updates to `master` (with large changes being made on separate branches, but, those large changes will then be merged back into `master` arbitrarily) so to ensure a consistent PIMMS experience in these final months of development we have specific release candidates that are provided as prebuilt `.tar.gz` files in the `/stable` directory of this repo.

-To do this simply navigate to the [stable](https://github.com/holehouse-lab/PIMMS/tree/master/stable) directory and download the `.tar.gz` file that's there.
+To install the current stable build simply navigate to the [stable](https://github.com/holehouse-lab/PIMMS/tree/master/stable) directory and download the `.tar.gz` file that's there.
 Once downloaded, you can install PIMMS by running:

 	pip install <filename>.tar.gz